Check these 9 items off the list to choose the best math videos for your students.

 And to be honest, they relieved a lot of the stress that comes with teaching!

 If you’re wondering how to find the best video resources for your classroom, here are the 9 most important things I learned to look for in high-quality math videos.
+Be sure to grab the free checklist, too.

 (But don’t stress too much if every video doesn’t check each box; while these guidelines will help you find the best math videos, there are many that are worth using even if they don’t meet all 9 criteria!)